PEARL: Parallel Speculative Decoding with Adaptive Draft Length: Experiments

 \subsection{Main results.}

-Table \ref{main_res_tab} shows that \name significantly outperforms vanilla speculative decoding, ouroboros, and lookahead decoding in all backbone model configurations on the HumanEval dataset.
-Specifically, \name can achieve up to 3.79 $\times$ speed up compared with vanilla auto-regressive methods.
-These experimental results demonstrate that \name effectively addresses the mutual waiting issue, thereby achieving significant inference acceleration results compared to methods based on the traditional draft-then-verify framework. \name can also achieve significant inference acceleration in conventional natural language processing tasks, whereas vanilla speculative decoding, lookahead decoding yield only limited improvements acceleration.
-As shown in Table \ref{tab:gsm8k_mt_bench_res}, \name leads to superior performances on the GSM8K and MT-bench datasets.
+We conduct extensive experiments on the aforementioned benchmarks.
+As shown in Table \ref{main_res_tab}, \name significantly outperforms vanilla speculative decoding, Ouroboros, Lookahead decoding and assisted generation in all backbone model configurations on the HumanEval dataset, which encompass different scales of model configurations including $1.3$\&$33$B, $6.7$\&$33$B ($7$\&$34$B) and $7$\&$70$B. Specifically, \name can achieve up to $4.43 \times$ speed up compared with vanilla auto-regressive methods and vanilla speculative decoding, respectively.
+These results indicate the universal existence of the mutual waiting problem, and demonstrate that \name effectively addresses the mutual waiting problem, thereby achieving significant inference acceleration results compared to methods based on the traditional draft-then-verify framework.
+Moreover, as shown in Table \ref{main_res_tab_2}, \ref{main_res_tab_3}, \name can also achieve significant inference acceleration on 12 multilingual arithmetic tasks and 8 multi-round dialogue tasks, whereas \name can achieve $1.36\sim 1.55\times$ speedup compared with vanilla speculative decoding.
+These results demonstrate the superior potential of the parallel speculative decoding framework to exploit the computation resources more adequately.
+We provide more evaluation results on MGSM and MT-bench with more advanced Llama $3.1$ $8$\&$70$B in Appendix \ref{more_exp_results}.